Tropical Storm Rumbia (2013): Philippines

 Due to the heavy rainfall from Rumbia in Tacloban, local officials were forced to cancel the scheduled Day of Festivals Parade.
 Elsewhere in Leyte, the rains began to cause widespread flooding on June 29, which also contributed to the cancellation of the event.
 In Central Visayas, Southern Luzon, Bicol, Northern Mindanao, and Eastern Visayas, the storm displaced 10,604 passengers due to the stoppage of transportation services as a result of Rumbia.
 Two major roadways in Eastern Visayas were blocked by soil erosion and flooding left behind by the heavy rainfall.
 In Bicol, the Philippine Coast Guard suspended maritime operations, resulting in the displacement of at least 2,949 passengers.
 A minor landslide rendered a main road impassable, but cleanup crews subsequently removed the debris.
 In Northern and Eastern Samar, downed wires resulted in temporary and isolated power outages across the two provinces.

 China

-Across Zhanjiang, 152 million people were affected by the storm, of which 5.5 million were temporarily displaced.
+Across Zhanjiang, 1.4 million people were affected by the storm.
 A total of 1,146 homes and 183,650 hectares of crops were destroyed, with total economic losses amounting to ¥1.17 billion (US$191 million).
 In Guangxi, preliminary assessments revealed that 13.16 million people were affected by the storm.
 A total of 112 buildings collapsed while 276,828 sustained varying degrees of damage.
 Additionally, 2,160 hectares of crops were damaged.
 Total economic losses from the storm reached ¥7.68 million (US$1.25 million).